Algebro-geometric subgroups of mapping class groups: Proof of Theorem

 \begin{lem} $sh_{R_p}$ is a birational contraction.
-If it is trivial, namely $sh_{R_p}=\mathrm{id}_{X_p}$, then the universal covering space of $X_p$ is a Stein manifold. \end{lem} \begin{proof} The first statement follows from Proposition \ref{gibney}.
-If $sh_{R_p}$ is trivial, it follows from \cite{E6} that the covering space of $X_p$ attached to $R_p$ is a Stein manifold.
+If $sh_{R_p}=\mathrm{id}_{X_p}$, then the universal covering space of $X_p$ is a Stein manifold. \end{lem} \begin{proof} The first statement follows from Proposition \ref{gibney}.
+If $sh_{R_p}$ is the identity, it follows from \cite{E6} that the covering space of $X_p$ attached to $R_p$ is a Stein manifold.
 Hence its universal covering space, which coincides with that of $\mathcal{X}_p$, is Stein since the universal covering space of a Stein manifold is Stein. \end{proof}

 \begin{rem} Since the $\rho_{g, p, (\mathbf{i})}$ are in $R_p$ it is enough to show that $sh_{\rho_{g,p}}=\mathrm{id}_{X_p}$ since we have a factorisation $sh_{\rho_{g,p}}:X_p\buildrel{sh_{R_p}}\over{ \longrightarrow} sh_{R_p}(X_p) \to sh_{\rho_{g,p}}(X_p)$. \end{rem}